Paul Golding: Coder, Builder, Transformer.

 Invited "Futurist" at Many Leading Orgs

-I have presented “futurist” or technology insights talks to the likes of McLaren Racing, O2 UK, Naspers, Ericsson, AT&T, Vodafone, GSMA, 3 UK and many more.
+Paul has presented “futurist” or technology insights talks to the likes of McLaren Racing, O2 UK, Naspers, Ericsson, AT&T, Vodafone, GSMA, 3 UK, Navteq (Nokia), British Museum and many more.

 Large-scale Stream Processing "Math" Engine